VoxForge/Robocallblocker/README.md

 ****{&#42;&#42;&#42;:aa2}****

-	If the caller dials ***, then route call directly Obi110 System Auto Attendant #2
+	If the caller dials ***, then route call directly Obi110 Device Configuration Menu

 ****{(<&#42;&#42;1:>(Msp1)):sp1}****